ProgSoc/Constitution/CONSTITUTION.md

 ### 9.2 Disposal of Assets

 - 9.2.1 Property.
-All computer hardware and computer software purchased by the Society, and all monetary assets and funds of the Society shall be thence forth vested in the union for disposal as deemed fit by that body.
+All computer hardware and computer software purchased by the Society, and all monetary assets and funds of the Society shall be thence forth vested in an organisation to be determined at or before the time of dissolution by a resolution of the membership, whose objects are altogether or substantially similar to those of the society.

 - 9.2.2 Copyrights.
 All computer hardware and computer software (including hardware and/or software enhancements) held under copyright by the Trustees in the name of the Society shall revert in copyright ownership to the original designer/author for use by that person as they deem fit.